Your New Intranet Starts Here

 Gone are the days of one-way, top-down communication.
 Today’s best practice is multi-directional communication that supports collaboration and feedback.

-Enable open communication channels across all levels–upward, downward, and laterally.
+Enable open corporate communication channels across all levels–upward, downward, and laterally.
 Use tools like blogs, forums, IM, and activity walls to encourage feedback and idea sharing.

 Two-way communication builds a collaborative company culture where employees feel heard and valued, increasing motivation and engagement across the board.